MishaTOL/CourseProject/README.md

 # CourseProject
 ITNews Blog

-ITNews site (for creating and publishing news) Thematic online newspaper, where users can read, create and publish posts.
+ITNews site (for creating and publishing news).
+Thematic online newspaper, where users can read, create and publish posts.
 Each user has his personal page on which he manages a list of his news (table with filtering and sorting, the ability to create / delete / edit news), fields with information about yourself (in-place editing).